-Goals
+Goals:

-- To prepare elementary, secondary, and special education teachers; counselors; supervisors; administrators; school psychologists; counseling psychologists, sport administrators and exercise science specialists. - To provide opportunities for students to pursue research and its uses in solving the problems of education. - To assist graduates in finding teaching and other positions after they have had experience in their profession. - To provide students with opportunities for knowledge and understanding of the diverse society in which they live and their relation to and responsibility in such a society.
+- To provide opportunities for students to learn and apply the principles and tools of psychology and neuroscience in their own lives and communities. - To provide opportunities for students to pursue research and its uses in solving the problems of individuals, families, schools, businesses and other organizations, and communities. - To assist graduates in finding teaching and other positions after they have had experience in their profession. - 4.
+To provide students with opportunities for knowledge and understanding of the diverse society in which they live and their relation to and responsibility in such a society.